strapi/strapi/docs/docs/docs/01-core/content-releases/01-backend.md

 ### Release Action

-This content type is associated with any entry from any content-type with draft and publish enable.
-It is also responsible for storing the action to perform for the associated entry.
+Th `Release Action` content type is associated with any entry from any content-type that has draft and publish enabled.
+It is responsible for storing the action to perform for an associated entry.
 It is saved in the database as `strapi_release_actions`.
 The schema can be found in:

 ```
 packages/core/content-releases/server/src/content-types/release-action/schema.ts